Kotlin Generic Variance Modifiers

 , which expects a list of animals?

 The answer is YES.
 Why?
-It is because in Kotlin, the List
+Because in Kotlin, the List

 interface type parameter is covariant, so it has the out